exabounds/ibm-pisa/branch-analysis/README.md

 - What is the difference between global and local?

 The branch behavior metric can be computed across all the branches of a program (regardless of their function ID, basic block ID or instruction ID) or per branch.
 The first one is called global analysis, while the latter is called local analysis.
 The local one computes the metric per branch and it averages the metric values across branches.
 A branch is identified based on three identifiers: the function ID, the basic block ID and the instruction ID.
-The branch entropy analysis has been tested with global and local, while the maximum outcome metric only with global analysis.
+The branch entropy analysis has been tested with global and local, while the max-outcome metric only with global analysis.

 - What is the meaning of the different columns in the output .csv file?